Erdogan's new central bank chief gives hope for Turkey's economic recovery - ExBulletin

 Erdogan’s new central bank chief gives hope for Turkey’s economic recovery

-ANKARA, Turkey (AP) Turkish President Recep Tayyip Erdogan on Friday named a former U.S.-based bank executive to head the central bank, sending the strongest signal yet that the newly re-elected leader could pivot from its unusual economic policies which many blame for aggravating a cost of living crisis.
+ANKARA Turkish President Recep Tayyip Erdogan on Friday named a former US-based bank executive to head the central bank, sending the strongest signal yet that the newly re-elected leader could pivot from its unusual economic policies which many blame for aggravating a cost of living crisis.

 Hafize Gaye Erkan, 41, was educated at Princeton and will become the first woman to head Turkey’s central bank.
 She briefly served in 2021 as co-chief executive of First Republic Bank, which last month became the second largest US bank to fail as its wealthy clients withdrew their cash during the wider industry turmoil.